 All of Seattle’s residents, regardless of income, need a place to have a voice, a place that speaks to their specific culture, and a place where they can thrive with equal access to economic opportunity.
 Africatown Plaza is that place.

 Community Centered Design

-Themes that we heard were some of the following:
+Themes that we heard during the community meetings included:

 • Balance of apartments

-• Multiple points of entry to the site
+• Designing multiple points of entry to the site

 • Joining of building

-Input from the community was vital.
-By allowing the community members to partake in the design process they were able to share their stories and voices in not only what they wanted to see but also how they wanted to experience the site.
-When we overlaid the programmatic elements we were able to see clusters of the program emerge.
+Input from the community was vital to developing a set of actionable goals for the design to address.
+By allowing community members to take part in the design process, they were able to share their stories and perspectives, speaking not only to what they wanted to see, but also to how they wanted to experience the site.
+When we overlaid the various programmatic elements that were identified by the community as most essential, we were able to see clusters of the program emerge.
 This informed our design process and together, we began to carve and create space.